beddalumia/DMFT-LAB/+runDMFT/README.md

 #### Refinement

 - `refresh_line()` Systematically enters the folder structure of a pre-existent calculation and uses the given _used_ files as a _restart_ to perform some additional dmft loops.
-Useful if something has been added to the driver.
-[WORK-IN-PROGRESS, see [Issue #1](https://github.com/bellomia/DMFT-LAB/issues/1)]
+Useful if something has been added to the driver or if you want to change something in the inputfile for just one last loop (e.g. `dm_flag`, `chi_flag`...).
+It has also a single-point variant, for maximum flexibility: `refresh_point()` that can be called from within a computation folder.

 #### Testing & Setup

 - `interactive_line()` Interactive-ish workflow: on-the-flight manual updates of the inputfile, while dmft waits for you (in a dumb way); Hubbard steps are inevitably fixed.

+- `single_point()` It runs just a single-point calculation, but it supports a `Uold` value, to handle restart-files; to be called from a blank folder (the `inputfile` should be there, `Uold=%f` folder too).

 ----------